 In early 2019, Middlesex County announced it will be establishing a Department of Transportation.
-As Middlesex County, one of the busiest and most densely populated regions in New Jersey, continues to grow in the coming years, the Board of Chosen Freeholders and the County’s executive leadership will be dedicating significant resources and organizational focus to solving the region’s transportation issues.
+As Middlesex County, one of the busiest and most densely populated regions in New Jersey, continues to grow in the coming years, the Board of County Commissioners and the County’s executive leadership will be dedicating significant resources and organizational focus to solving the region’s transportation issues.
 The intent is to establish an aligned, accountable, and coordinated transit system for residents, businesses, and visitors.

 Middlesex County is already investing funds in plans and programs that will transform urban and residential transit, such as the Livingston Avenue Complete Streets program, the construction of a new ferry terminal and new train station, and our regional shuttle service for seniors and the disabled called Middlesex County Area Transit (MCAT).